rcosnita/bravehub/deployment/README.md

 The json file contains all the attributes required to configure Bravehub infrastructure.

 By default, we don't grant ssh access from the internet to our infrastructure.
-In very special cases, **admins** can modify **router-sg** security group in order to gain ssh access.
+In very special cases, **admins** can modify the **BastionSecurityGroup** for gaining ssh access.
 Whenever they do this they must be very strict with the source of the request: **theirip/32**.
 !!!!!
 Do not use open to the world rules like **0.0.0.0/0**.